Chapter 2:

 “He’s… glowing…”

-Mage 3 (in tears)
+Mage 3 (with tears)

 “The light… is claiming him.”

-SCENE – The Breath
+SCENE – The breath

 Kagayaku’s body shines.

-His chest glows.
+His chest lights up.

 And then… he breathes.